-Observation of teaching is invariably most productive when it is carried out in a developmental fashion by academic peers.
+This focuses specifically on enhancement of teaching and learning, making it distinct from the quality assurance monitoring process detailed above.
+Review and enhancement of learning and teaching is invariably most productive when it is carried out in a developmental fashion by academic peers.
 It is also most effective in achieving the above aims if it includes all of those who teach students, which may include staff in appropriate learning support roles.
-It is important that observers have the necessary knowledge and skills to make sound judgements about the quality of teaching and be able to give high-quality and developmental feedback; wherever possible, teaching observation should be constructive with areas of commendation or improvement highlighted.
-It is not the reviewer's role to tell staff how to teach or to impose their own working methods, but rather to engage in developmental dialogue before and following observation.
-To make this process effective, training and guidelines should be available to all staff involved in peer review activity.
+It is important that observers have the necessary knowledge and skills to make sound judgements about the quality of teaching and be able to give high-quality and developmental feedback; wherever possible, peer review of teaching should be constructive with areas of commendation or improvement highlighted.
+It is not the reviewer's role to tell colleagues how to teach or to impose their own working methods, but rather to engage in developmental dialogue before and following review.